etingof/pysnmp/README.txt

 WARNING!
 WARNING!
 WARNING!
 --------------------------

-The 4.x branch of PySNMP is extremely experimental, the API WILL change in the future.
-Do not use the 4.x API in real projects!
+The 4.x branch of PySNMP is experimental, its API MAY slightly change in the future.
+Do not use the 4.x branch in production projects for a while!

 FEATURES
 --------

 * Complete SNMPv1/v2c and SNMPv3 support
-* Complete SNMP entity implementation (SNMP manager and agent roles)
-* SMI framework for browsing MIB information and managing MIB instrumentation
+* SMI framework for resolving MIB information and managing MIB objects
+* Complete SNMP entity implementation
 * Extensible network transports framework (UDP and UNIX domain implemented)
 * Asynchronous socket-based IO API support
 * 100% Python, works with Python 1.5 and later
 * MT-safe

+Features, specific to SNMPv3 model include:

+* USM authentication (MD5/SHA) and privacy (DES) protocols (RFC3414)
+* View-based access control to use with any SNMP model (RFC3415)
+* Built-in SNMP proxy PDU converter for building multi-lingual SNMP entities (RFC2576)
+* Remote SNMP engine configuration
+* Shipped with standard SNMP applications (RC3413)

 MISFEATURES
 -----------

+* Much slower than C implementations.
+Some optimization still possible.
 * No pure-Python MIB compiler.
-Although, there's a workaround, read on.
+But there's a workaround, read on.

 PRECAUTIONS
 -----------

-The 4.x revision of PySNMP brings an alpha-quality code, unstable APIs and appears to run painfully slow.
+The 4.x revision of PySNMP brings an alpha-quality code, unstable APIs and appears to run rather slow.
 Also, the 4.x APIs are quite incompatible with their 2.x/3.x counterparts as of this early release.
 Chances are that, at least, high-level compatibility interfaces would appear in future stable releases.